About Barrow HR

 These provided me with a great opportunity to improve my skills, whilst allowing me to contribute as HR lead for three charities that mean a lot to me.

-- Asha, Worcester provided support to women who lived chaotic lives resulting from drink, drugs, offending and domestic abuse.
+- Asha, Worcester provided support to women experiencing domestic abuse.

 - YMCA, Worcestershire supported homeless young people.

 - The NGDT is a national body providing independent advice on egg, sperm and embryo donation.